NIEM/NIEM.github.io/reference/domain-modeling-guide/index.md

 However, partial semantic matches tend to be the norm.
 Sometimes they can be resolved by breaking down complex types into constituent components and subsequently mapping to them.
-However, most schemes and models for data representation have many dimensions that can complicate what would otherwise appear to be an exact or near exact match, including names, semantics, stucture, constraints, datatype, usage, and others.
+However, most schemes and models for data representation have many dimensions that can complicate what would otherwise appear to be an exact or near exact match, including names, semantics, structure, constraints, datatype, usage, and others.
 For this reason, sometimes treating a partial match as "no match" (and subsequently designing new NIEM components) may be more practical and productive.

 **[ More to follow, including examples, Change Request, Component Mapping Template ]**